ecerroni/vue-deepstream-connector/README.md

          return this.$dsListFetch('chats')
       } // to insert items in the list use this.conversations.push(object)
         // to remove items from the list use this.conversations.$remove(object)
+        // for read only lists use: return this.$dsListFetchReadOnly(listName)

 Sync v-model:
 Use the ds-sync filter